-With the festive season looming, we sat down with interior design enthusiast, Lynsey from My Inspired Haus, to talk us through her Christmas dining room style.
+With the festive season looming, interior design enthusiast, Lynsey from My Inspired Haus, talks us through her Christmas dining room style.

 What inspired your colour palette?